LapinoLapidus/disquirer.js/README.md

   invalidReactionDeletionTime: 5000
 } as Settings;
-// For the text argument in the Question object, you can also pass a RichEmbed. const questions = [
+// For the text argument in the Question object, you can also pass a RichEmbed.
+// You can add a filter to each question to check if it fits certain criteria.
+This filter is in the form of a function.
+// in this example, it checks if the length of the answer is equal to 1. const questions = [
-  { text: "Testing one question.", reactionMethod: "reaction", possibleAnswers: ["Ok"] }
+  { text: "Testing one question.", reactionMethod: "reaction", possibleAnswers: ["Ok"], filter: (answer) => answer.response.length === 1 }
 ] as Question[];
 const disquirer = new Disquirer(questions, settings);